American Rationing during World War II

 Fire Side Chat

-President Roosevelt explained the need for rationing to America in one of his famed Fire Side Chats.
-He spoke in April 1942 and explained that rationing was the only equitable way of distributing scarce goods.
+President Roosevelt explained the need for rationing to America in one of his famed Fire Side Chats (April 1942).
+He explained that rationing was the only equitable way of distributing scarce goods.
 Otherwise those with money would get what they wanted and others would have to do without.

 Government Promotions